This easy to make carrot and red lentil soup spiced with Thai red curry hits the spot when you need a little warming from the inside out.

 - Coconut yogurt for serving (optional)

-- Chili oil for serving (optional)
+- Chopped cilantro for serving (optional)

 Instructions

 - Heat the oil in a medium Dutch oven or soup pot over medium heat.
-Add the garlic, Thai curry paste, salt and ginger and cook while stirring until fragrant, (about 1-2 minutes).
+Add the garlic, Thai curry paste, tomato paste, salt and ginger and cook while stirring until fragrant, (about 1-2 minutes).

 Recommended Products